-On July 1, 2013, Mr. Mathews loaned Aspen Group \$1 million and was issued a \$1 million Promissory Note due December 31, 2013 (which has been extended to January 1, 2016).
+In June 2013, Mr. Mathews loaned Aspen Group \$1 million and was issued a \$1 million Promissory Note due December 31, 2013 (which has been extended to May 5, 2018).
 The Promissory Note bears 10% interest per annum, payable monthly in arrears.

-Mr. Mathews' son is employed by Aspen Group as its marketing manager and is paid a salary of \$40,000 per year.
+Mr. Mathews' son is employed by Aspen Group as its Product Manager and is paid a salary of \$75,000 per year.
+In addition, Mr. Mathews' brother is employed by Aspen Group as Director of Academic Support and is paid a salary of \$70,000 per year.

 Effective May 29, 2014, Aspen Group entered into a consulting agreement with AEK Consulting LLC, or AEK, a company controlled by Mr. Andrew Kaplan, a director, pursuant to which AEK acts as a strategic advisor providing educational, business and financial advice services to Aspen Group.
-In exchange for its services, AEK will be paid \$120,000, provided that Aspen Group achieves certain business objectives.
+In exchange for its services, AEK was to be paid \$120,000, provided that Aspen Group achieves certain business objectives.
 In addition, AEK was issued 800,000 restricted stock units, vesting quarterly over 18 months subject to Aspen Group's achievement of certain business objectives and other conditions.
-As of the record date, none of the business objectives or conditions have been met.
+None of the business objectives or conditions were met.
+In June 2015, the Company and AEK agreed to terminate the consulting agreement in consideration for the issuance of 300,000 restricted stock units.
+The 800,000 restricted stock units were cancelled.